 – Eucalyptus rubida subsp. septemflora

-The subspecies barbigerorum is recognised classified as “vulnerable” at the State and Commonwealth level.
+The subspecies barbigerorum is listed as threatened with extinction and classified as “vulnerable” at the State and Commonwealth level.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).